Featured Image for QID 36163

 • Arrest: Arrest means to take someone into custody by law enforcement because they are suspected of committing a crime.
 For example, police may arrest a person if they catch them stealing.

-1Try to make your own TS using these suggested words.
-Then fill the above-mentioned template, and submit to our AI for evaluation.
-Keep making changes only in the TS till you get the full scores.
-This is the fastest way for you to prepare for the writing section of PTE Academic test.
+Try making your own TS with these suggested words.
+Then fill out the above-mentioned template and submit it to our AI for evaluation.
+Keep adjusting just the TS until you obtain full scores.
+This is the fastest way for you to get ready for the PTE Academic test's writing section.

 Gaurav Chhikara